PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Methodology

 \textbf{Fusion Strategy in H2TF}.
 The selection of features to be fused poses a tedious task during training since visual recognition tasks often involve a wide range of classes.
 It is not always practical to guarantee that each mini-batch encompasses all the requisite categories for fusion.
 We thereby devise a simple strategy to facilitate an easy-to-execute fusion process.
-This strategy involves sampling two versions of data: 1) class-balanced data $\mathcal{T}^B$ utilized to balance the empirical/structural risk minimization (ERM/SRM) of each class are fed into the fused branch, and 2) instance-wise data $\mathcal{T}^I$ have a high probability of obtaining head class samples, which are fed into the fusing branch.
+This strategy involves sampling two versions of data: 1) class-balanced data $\mathcal{T}^B$ utilized to balance the empirical/structural risk minimization (ERM/SRM) of each class are fed into the fused branch, and 2) instance-wise data $\mathcal{T}^I$ has a high probability of obtaining head class samples, which are fed into the fusing branch.
 The sampling rates $p^B_i$ and $p^I_i$ for class $i$ within the sets $\mathcal{T}^B$ and $\mathcal{T}^I$, respectively, are calculated by:

 Balanced sampling data ensures that each class is sampled with equal probability $\frac{1}{C}$.
-The fewer samples within a class, the higher the probability it will be resampled multiple times.
-The instance-wise sampling branch deals with the original data distribution, resulting in head-biased data.
-Therefore, the head classes have a higher probability of being sampled.
-Next, we can use the feature maps $\mathcal{F}^B$ and $\mathcal{F}^I$ obtained from $\mathcal{T}^B$ and $\mathcal{T}^I$ to substitute $\mathcal{F}_t$ and $\mathcal{F}_h$ in Eq.~(\ref{eq:fh2t}).
-By doing so, the features of the repeatedly sampled tail classes will be fused with the head class features with a higher probability.
-In contrast to the common practice of linearly combining a pair of inputs and their labels for augmentation, we only use the labels of the fused branch, namely the balance-sampled data, as the ground truth.
-By adopting this method, the semantics of head classes are utilized to enrich tail classes.
-The proposed framework is illustrated in Fig.~\ref{fig:framework} and Algorithm~\ref{alg:h2t}.
-The key steps for PIF and H2TF are outlined in line 11 and lines 13 to 14 of Algorithm~\ref{alg:h2t}, respectively.
+Consequently, classes with fewer samples have a higher probability of being resampled multiple times.
+In contrast, the instance-wise sampling branch follows the original data distribution, resulting in head-biased sampling where frequent classes are more frequently selected.
+Using the feature maps $\mathcal{F}^B$ and $\mathcal{F}^I$ obtained from $\mathcal{T}^B$ and $\mathcal{T}^I$, respectively, we substitute $\mathcal{F}_t$ and $\mathcal{F}_h$ in Eq.~(\ref{eq:fh2t}).
+By doing so, features from the repeatedly sampled tail classes will be fused with the head class features with a higher probability.
+Unlike the common practice of linearly combining a pair of inputs and their labels for augmentation, we use only the labels of the fused branch, namely the balance-sampled data, as the ground truth.
+This strategy leverages the semantic richness of head classes to enhance the representation of tail classes.
+H2TF is exclusively employed during the Stage 2 training phase to achieve a balanced feature distribution and more effectively facilitate classifier calibration.
+This process does not affect the feature extraction.
+During inference, H2TF is omitted; instead, the feature extractor calibrated in Stage 1 via PIF, together with the subsequently calibrated classifier, is utilized.

+The proposed training framework is illustrated in Fig.~\ref{fig:framework} A summary of the algorithm is provided in Appendix~B .